crazyvibes/Coroutines/README.md

 -Now , So let’s just very quickly run this and see it in action .Yes you can see app is working as we expected.
  So, this is how we switch a coroutine between threads.

+##Suspending functions:

+-In kotlin coroutines, Whenever a coroutine is suspended, the current stack frame of the function is copied and saved in the memory.
+When the function resumes after completing its task, the stack frame is copied back from where it was saved and starts running again.

+-Kotlin coroutines API provides us a lot of functions to make our works easier.

+-Almost all of them are suspending functions. withContext(), withTimeout(), withTimeoutOrNull(), join(), delay(), await() supervisorScope coroutineScope

+-There are many suspending functions.

+-These are some examples of suspending functions provided by the Kotlin coroutines API.

+-Not only coroutines librariy, Other libraries such as room and retrofit also provides suspending funcitons to support us to work with coroutines.

+-if we are ever going to call those first class suspending functions from our functions we have to mark our fucntions with suspend modifier.

+-Just like we did in the code example of the previous lesson.

+-At the end of the previous lesson , when we were going to use Kotlin withContext function , to switch the thread of the coroutine, to display the result on a textview , We marked this download user data function with Suspend modifier.

+-We had to do it, Actually Android studio forced us to do so, because inside that function we were using we were calling, withContext function.
+Which is a suspending function comes with Kotlinx.Corouintes library.

+-If we are going to use a suspending function such as withContext, we have to mark our calling function with suspend modifier.

+-And also if we are going to invoke another suspending function created by us , we have to also mark that calling function with suspend modifier.
+With suspending modifier, we are actually limiting the use of the function only for coroutines .

+-A suspending function can be called from a coroutine block or from another suspending function only.
+ We cannot invoke a suspending function from a normal function or from other places of the code.

+-Actually with suspend modifier we label a function as a function with a heavy long running task.
+And remember a coroutine can invoke both suspending and regular functions , but a suspending function can be invoked by a coroutine only.

+-Well, Now , we are going to see what’s happening under the hood.
+To see what happen under the hood we need to see Kotlin bytecodes.
+To do that Let’s create a simple Kotlin class.

+-I am including a non-suspending, normal function here.
+And now Let’s include a suspending function.

+-Let’s rebuld the project to generate bytecodes.

+-Now, we should go to Tools > Kotlin > Bytecode >

+-This is the Kotlin bytecode of our SuspendDemo class.
+To make it readable we need to decompile it.
+ Click on this DeCompile Button.Ok.

+-This is the decompiled java file of our SuspendDemo class.
+SuspendDemo.decomfiled.java So these are the java interpretations of the generated Kotlin bytecodes of two functions we created.

+-Let’s have a look again.

+-These are the two functions. firstFunction is a normal function. secondFunction is a suspendable function.

+-You can see our suspending function has been converted by the compiler to another function without the suspend keyword, but the compiler has added a new parameter of type Continuation.

+-So , What is this Continuation.
+ As you can see Continuation is a Kotlin interface which has all the structure required to resume the suspended function.

+-So this is my brief overview about suspending functions.
+I think these lessons provide all the basic knowledge you need about suspending functions and also provide the background to do your own advanced research on suspending functions.

+-If you want .
+So, we use suspending functions to avoid thread blockings and hence to provide smooth, uninterrupted experience